nekosoffy/rock-paper-scissors/README.md

 # od-rps
-Implementation of the classic "rock, paper, scissors".
+Implementation of the classic "Rock paper scissors" game.